 (alternative) The Israel Museum (54NIS)

-If you do not feel like visiting Yad Vashem, an alternative is to go to The Israel Museum with its impressive collection of historic items and art pieces.
+If you do not feel like visiting Yad Vashem, an alternative is to go to The Israel Museum with its impressive collection of historical items and art pieces.

 Hike in Jerusalem’s forests